European tourism buoyed by recovering economies and cheap oil

 “People have had it bad for so long, they want to get on with their lives, start spending, and travel is part of that,” he said during this week’s ITB travel trade fair in Berlin.

-Tour operators, such as TUI (TUIT.L), DER Touristik and Alltours, report strong demand this year for holidays in destinations such as the Canary Islands, Egypt, Thailand, and even Greece as tourists prove undeterred by political uncertainty there.
+Tour operators, such as TUI, DER Touristik and Alltours, report strong demand this year for holidays in destinations such as the Canary Islands, Egypt, Thailand, and even Greece as tourists prove undeterred by political uncertainty there.

 Red Sea resort Soma Bay says it has seen an increase both in the number of visitors, most of who traditionally come from Germany, and revenues in January and February.